Messy Nessies

 Every item of plastic that has ever been created is still with us on the planet today.
 Find out more about the problems this creates for sea-life in Plastic Pollution Facts.

-2. The group are probably dying to talk about it, so the person leading the activity should ask what they know about the Loch Ness Monster, or ‘Nessie’.
+- The group is probably dying to talk about it, so the person leading the activity should ask what they know about the Loch Ness Monster, or ‘Nessie’.

 In their groups, everyone could share their ideas on what Nessie looks like.
 Those with pens or pencils and paper to hand could make a rough sketch of what they think to show the others.